mohitsatr/Sudoko-Solver/Module1.md

 ### print
-1. try print(32/2) and check which data type is displayed as result ?
+1. try print(32/2) and check which data type is displayed as a result ?
 2.